shvnrg/crocReceive/README.md

 # crocReceive
 Minmal GUI for croc file transfer.
-Easy File Sharing for Discord.
+I searched an easier way for large File Sharing in Discord.
-Please remember.
+After not finding anything CrocReceiverGui is the result ^^ Please remember.
 This is just a simple AutoIt Script to make life easier.
 It probably has some (?) bugs at the moment.
 Code Optimizing is still pending.
 Testing is partitially done and i am already using it without problems.
 Feel free to use or do whatever you want with it, or use a better programming language for the idea ^^.